 Paul spent two years weighing their arguments before stunning the world by issuing Humanae Vitae, categorically forbidding the faithful from practicing artificial contraception.
 He called it “an evil thing” that makes it too easy for us to break the moral law, and prophetically observed that “a man who grows accustomed to the use of contraceptive methods may forget the reverence due to a woman,” leading him to “reduce her to being a mere instrument for the satisfaction of his own desires, no longer considering her as his partner whom he should surround with care and affection.”

 We can pray that Francis learns from his hero’s decision to buck popular opinion—and the opinions of his own “experts,” for that matter.
 May he not only uphold orthodoxy, but positively affirm it with Paul’s rhetorical force.
 Paul drew that force from his conviction that Holy Mother Church must always stand on the side of human dignity, even (or especially) when the outside world refuses to do so.

-Still, we ought to (as always) pray that Pope Francis does the right thing.
+Pray (as we always should) that Pope Francis does the right thing.
 Offer the intentions of your Masses, rosaries, novenas, and fasts that our Holy Father does God’s will.
-Now is the time to recall—and allow ourselves to be comforted by—the perfect certainty that St. Peter has taken Francis into his special care, St. Joseph will not allow error to enter the Church, and Christ will defend his Bride to the last.
+Now is the time to recall—and allow ourselves to be comforted by—the perfect certainty that St. Peter has taken Francis into his special care, St. Joseph will not allow error to enter the Church, and Christ will defend His Bride to the last.

 Photo: Pope Francis at the closing Mass for the Synod on the Amazon (POOL/AFP via Getty Images)